Hypatia Scholars

 The Hypatia Scholars Program is a year-long opportunity to explore the humanities in a supportive community of curious students and passionate faculty.

 Each week begins with a short lecture from one of the program’s faculty—experts in literature, philosophy, theology, and history—followed by small discussion seminars led by those same professors.
 You’ll explore big ideas in a small setting, where conversation, not memorization, animates your learning.
+You'll have memorable experiences beyond the classroom, exploring both the Notre Dame campus, and taking field trips much further afield.
 You’ll sharpen your thinking, strengthen your writing, and fulfill several of your University Core requirements through meaningful, provocative work.

 And you’ll wrestle with questions that will stay with you for life: